folio-org/docs/content/en/docs/Settings/Settings_data_export/settings_data_export.md

 1. In the **Job profiles** pane, click **New**.
 2. Enter a **Name** for the job profile.
 3. Select a **Mapping profile** from the drop-down list.
 Field mapping profiles are created in Settings.
 See [Settings \> Data export \> Field mapping profiles](#settings--data-export--field-mapping-profiles) for more information.
-4. Optional: Select a **TCP/IP** value from the drop-down list.
-5. Optional: Enter a **Description** of the job profile.
+4. Optional: Enter a **Description** of the job profile.
-6. Click **Save & close**.
+5. Click **Save & close**.
 A confirmation message appears and the job profile is created.

 ### Searching for an export job profile